nwillc/vplugin/README.md

 # vplugin

 A Gradle plugin to report newer versions of a builds dependencies.
+Traverses your plugin, compile and runtime dependencies.
+For each dependency, all of your declared repositories are checked, and the highest version is found.
+A text report is generated showing the dependencies, their current version, and higher ones if available.

 ## Use